 To copy the setup of a measurement (Pn), drag-and-drop the source column onto the target column of the Measure table.
-You can do the same for a query (Qn) on the Pass/Fail readout table.

 Change Source

 To change the source of a trace, drag-and-drop the descriptor box of the desired source onto the target descriptor box.
 You can also drop it on the Source field of the target setup dialog.